ersanjeev007/AWS-Architecture-Generator/SECURITY.md

 ## Reporting a Vulnerability

-Please report security vulnerabilities to [security@your-domain.com]
+Please report security vulnerabilities in GitHub issues.

 Do not report security vulnerabilities through public GitHub issues.